apache/cloudstack-documentation/source/adminguide/templates/_create_linux.rst

 #. **Networking**

-   Set template network interface configuration to DHCP so Cloudstack infrastructure can assign one on boot.
+   Set Template Network interface configuration to DHCP so Cloudstack infrastructure can assign one on boot.

    .. warning::